Muhammad-Ashraf9/PD/C#/C#-Day2.md

 > [!warning] jagged array vs Rectangular Array
 >
 > - jagged array: number of columns is not fixed
-> - multidimensional array: number of columns has to be fixed
+> - Rectangular multidimensional array: number of columns has to be fixed
 > - jagged array is not contigous in memory as it creates new object for each row
 > - Rectangular Array is contigous in memory